 Top / Featured Image: I consider myself playing the part of a “real” programmer, so doing a little bit of coding tonight gave rise to a need for a Lego Programmer, easily found in Google Image Search (licensed for reuse settings, you do use that, correct)?

 This little Office Space worthy dude is a flickr photo by wiredforlego https://flickr.com/photos/wiredforsound23/6948090750 shared under a Creative Commons (BY-SA) license

-The post "Assignment Bank Theme: Now With Embedded Media Icons" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2016/05/assignment-bank-embedded-media-icons/) on May 3, 2016.
+The post "Assignment Bank Theme: Now With Embedded Media Icons" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/05/assignment-bank-embedded-media-icons/) on May 3, 2016.